Llandy3d/sway-on-ubuntu/docs/extra.md

 ## Honorable mentions

-Here are other tools that are worth mentioning even if some I haven't tried yet but are in my radar.
+Here are other tools that are worth mentioning even if some I haven't tried yet but are under my radar.

 ---